 Controlling Sitemap's Capacity

-Although Demux Leaf works in complete autonomy, you have however control on the limit about the number of permalinks each Google Sitemap, or News Sitemap, must contain: you can unhide this setting by clicking on the 'Configure' buttons in the SiteTree Dashboard.
+Although SiteTree is completely autonomous in creating and managing multiple sitemaps, you have however control on the limit about the number of permalinks each Google Sitemap, or News Sitemap, must contain: you can unhide this setting by clicking on the 'Configure' buttons in the SiteTree Dashboard.